↑

 Another way to save money on shots is to visit a local chain store.
 Petco and Walgreens are two examples.
 Let’s look at what the former offers….

-Low Cost Pet Vaccinations at Petco
+Low Cost Pet Vaccinations At Petco

 Petco’s “Unleashed” brand of stores is basically a Petco without any animals.
 Or, more specifically, live ones.
 (They may sell stuffed animals for your furry friend).